topseed/topseed/webApp/www/meetup/train.md

 2 days

 vic@eml.cc
-IDC: Trainer of the Year
+IDC Trainer of the Year